droplinked/droplinked-contracts-skale/README.md

 Use the .env.example file to build your own .env file before compiling/deploying onchain

 ## Deploy
-To deploy the contract to a network, follow these steps:
+To deploy the droplinked contracts to a network, follow these steps:

-Add your network to the `hardhat.config.ts` file, by simply looking at the exapmles that are there
+* Add your network to the `hardhat.config.ts` file, by simply looking at the exapmles that are there

-Put your etherscan/blockscout `api key` in the etherscan part
+* Put your etherscan/blockscout `api key` in the etherscan part

-Run the following command to deploy :
+* Run the following command to deploy :

   `npx hardhat run scripts/deploy.ts --network $network_name_here$`

 For instance, running